-The IRS 990s for the past three years are in Attachment C.
+The IRS 990s for the past three years are in Attachment C (available on CD by request).

 CETF hosts a wide range of public forums during the year, including a meeting with its Expert Advisors, Rural and Urban Consortia, and grantees all designed to provide and solicit information about the grants and future directions.